 Oregon ended the night with 568 total yards and 242 on the ground between Thomas Tyner and De'Anthony Thomas, but they didn't get nearly the number of points they usually do and 165 of those yards came on the Ducks' first two drives.
 Stats don't always tell the story and in this case, they tell virtually nothing about how well the Beaver front seven, and overall defense, played.

 Special Teams Edge – Goes To OSU

-’s thwack on Addison and subsequent fumble recovery was one of the more exciting plays of the evening.
+Ryan Murphy's thwack on Addison and subsequent fumble recovery was one of the more exciting plays of the evening.

 Injury Report - OSU